CaitlinS9/Event-Intro/README.md

 ### (ThunderPlains)
 The ThunderPlains Developer Conference is coming up on November 1st and is looking for sponsors.

+### (Help Wanted Board)
+If you'd like to get more involved with Techlahoma, go to help-wanted.techlahoma.org to find ways that you can volunteer.

 ### (Twitch: Read only if your group is streamed on Twitch)
 We've been streaming almost all of our OKC based user groups to twitch.tv/techlahoma.
 If you have Amazon Prime, you can subscribe to our channel for free every month.
 Techlahoma gets a small donation from Amazon for each subscription!